 This article looks at the Multiplication tables check (MTC) for Year 4 pupils.
-As of 1 April 2019 schools and pupils can Try It Out, prior to the pilot which will be held between Monday 10 and Friday 28 June 2019.
+As of 23 March 2020 schools and pupils can Try It Out, prior to the full check which will be held between Monday 8 and Friday 26 June 2020.
+This year, all state-funded maintained schools and academies in England will be required to administer the check.

 The test will consist of 25 questions, together with 3 practice questions.
 Pupils will have 6 seconds to answer each question, with 3 seconds between each question.